If you're taking a trip to Vegas for the sights and shows, what is that one thing that you absolutely cannot miss?

 But Piff doesn't want you to absorb that classic Vegas atmosphere for too long.
 Long before the show actually starts, he's showing short comedy parody films on the big screens beside the stage.
 The crowd is already as hyped as they can come before Piff walks on in his brand new gem-bedecked dragon suit shouting "Do you want to see a magic trick?" in his not particularly high class Southern English accent, perhaps, as in our case, already gruff from having unexplainedly lost his voice.
 And the jokes and silly gags come just as quickly.

 As much as I praised Franco's and King's audience interaction above, Piff does just as well, except that his sarcastic persona requires him to lean in hard on making fun of participants in his follies.
 In fact, that's the sort of interaction that every single one of his routines is built on.
 Unlike Mac King's carefully structured comedy routine, Piff is always angling for a madcap mad hatteresque caper in which almost nothing seems planned in retrospect even when you can tell that every bit of it is.
-I guess what I'm trying to say is that, while King's comedy is structured around clear bits and callbacks, Piff's is mostly structured around entirely improvised audience interactions.
+I guess what I'm trying to say is that, while King's comedy is structured around clear bits and callbacks, Piff's is mostly structured around partly improvised audience interactions.
 The biggest effect in the show, the one on which it ends, starts right at the beginning.
 A couple is picked on, interrogated, called on again, called out, made fun of, and by the end, all these jokes are called back to in a final confabulation reveal.
 The result is entirely responsive to the people who showed up that night in a way that no one else on this list besides Franco can claim.

-As to the magical effects that Piff performs, they tend to be relatively simple things predicated on overly elaborate sets up and reveals.
+As to the magical effects that Piff performs, they tend to be relatively simple things predicated on overly elaborate set-ups and reveals.
 If the magical outcome seems like almost an afterthought at times, it's because Piff relentlessly puts over-the-top and absurd comedy ahead of the sort of awe and amazement that someone like Blaine is trying to inspire.
 The takeaway is always something along the lines of "Wow, that's cool.
 How did he do that?
 Wait, hold on, never mind that, something really funny is about to happen!"
 Nonetheless, every single effect is still memorable because the visual they make on the stage is so iconic.

 I don't really think I can get across in words exactly what the magic and silliness of this show is like.
 I could easily get it across in pictures, but I don't want to spoil anything.
 So let me get it across this way: I honestly can't come up with a single legitimate criticism of this show.
 It's exactly what it should be.
 I would change nothing.
 And I can't think of anyone it wouldn't appeal to.